zenhacks/zenhacks-site/source/tech-stack.html.markdown

 [`PostgreSQL`](http://postgresql.org/) is our choice for relational database for its full implementation of triggers and constrains and the [noSQL feature](http://www.postgresql.org/docs/current/static/hstore.html).

 We also use [`redis`](http://redis.io/) extensively.
 It is used for session storage, nginx cache and backend queue job processing.

+## Summary
+We've benefited a lot from these open source community and we use our [friday][about-article] to give back to all those great projects to make it better.

+[about-article]: /intro.html#zenjobs